mattdixon/coding-challenge/README.md

 This is a skeleton solution for a coding test.
 Make sure you have the unit tests up and running.

+The API we'll be using in this test is a public API that returns country information.
+You can research it [here](https://restcountries.eu/), although that is not required.

 Good luck and relax.

 ## VS Code